GabrielaGuedes/ngos_microservices_system/volunteers/README.md

 ---

-### GET /api/employees/:id
+### GET /api/volunteers/:id

-Gets employee with id passed
+Gets volunteer with id passed

 The authentication token needs to be passed in the header field `x-access-token`.